hartmaj2/cs-tabor-is/denik.md

 - Added `MealFormData` class so I can use EditForm to validate inputs to my AddFoodModal
 - Made EditForm that uses MealFormData as its model
   - Had to edit .css file to remove annoying green outline around radio buttons
+- Made submit button inside EditForm work, the request method for a given MealFormData object is connected to its OnValidSubmit event
+  - IMPORTANT: check the names of the EventCallback functions passed <= it is easy to make a mistake
+  - Don't forget to pass some of the necessary properties to the Json request